projectatomic/atomic-enterprise/docs/debugging-atomic-enterprise.md

 In general you may want to investigate a particular container.
 You can either gather the logs from a container via `docker logs [container id]` or use `docker exec -it [container id] /bin/sh` to enter the container's namespace and poke around.

-Sometimes you'll hit a problem while developing an sti builder or Docker build where the image fails to start up.
-Another scenario that is possible is that you're working on a liveness probe and it's failing and therefore killing the container before you have time to figure out what is happening.
-Sometimes you can run `docker start <CONTAINER ID>` however if the pod has been destroyed and it was dependent on a volume it won't let you restart the container if the volume has been cleaned up.

-If you simply want to take a container that OpenShift has created but debug it outside of the Master's knowledge you can run the following:
+If you simply want to take a container but debug it outside of the Master's knowledge you can run the following:

     $ docker commit <CONTAINER ID> <some new name>
     $ docker run -it <name from previous step> /bin/bash